sc-ventures/cloudbreak-documentation/docs/aws-quick.md

 * Your AWS account must have the minimal permissions described in [CloudbreakRole](aws-pre.md#credential-role) as well as the permission to create an IAM role.

-#### Launch from CF template
+### Launch Cloudbreak from CF template

 Follow these steps to launch Cloudbreak from an Amazon CloudFormation template.

 **Steps**